 However, I can provide some quick-hitting general concepts that do apply for almost everyone and that all inform the above inquiries in one way or another:

 7 things to consider when engaging hard to reach groups on Race, Equity, and Inclusion:

 - Have a clear ‘why’ and continually address and call back to it.

 - Think critically about where your hard-to-reach population ‘shows up’ and how they typically engage with the world around them, at a high level.

 - Identify potential points of contact or avenues you can utilize to get their attention.

 - Commit to a strategy that meets the needs of your community and addresses common barriers to participation.

 - Have an internal discussion and understanding about what success looks like – both for your organization and for your community.

 - From an analysis perspective, be sure to evaluate outcomes and objectives at the beginning.
 Do you need qualitative data for decision-makers?
 Quantitative?
 A mixture of both?
 Plan for closing the loop & making sense of your data.

 - Call out potential pain points and be prepared for them.
 We can’t ensure that everything goes right, but we can take steps to be prepared.

-Join Sophie McGinley, Assistant Planner with the City of Eugene, Oregon, and Caity Belta, Engagement Manager at Bang the Table, as they discuss preparation, implementation, fears, and successes when engaging hard to reach groups through public engagement with an anti-racist lens.
+Sophie McGinley, Assistant Planner with the City of Eugene, Oregon, and Caity Belta, Engagement Manager at Bang the Table, discussed preparation, implementation, fears, and successes when engaging hard to reach groups through public engagement with an anti-racist lens.